 - Tap the check mark at the bottom to post your content to your Instagram story

 Tap the + icon to add to your story, then pull down from the top of the screen.
-You’ll see a collection of photos and videos from your camera roll that you’ve taken within the last 24hours that you can upload.
+You’ll see a collection of photos and videos that you’ve taken within the last 24hours that you can upload (and as of November 2017, you can now upload photos from your camera roll too).
 You can also upload Boomerangs and Hyperlapses to your Instagram Story.

 Story Details : who has viewed your story, how to download your content and send it to your feed